CitlalliAvalos/Understanding-Virtual-Assistants-A-Systematic-Review/README.md

 # Understanding-Virtual-Assistants-A-Systematic-Review
 Supplementary dataset of the article "Understanding Virtual Assistants: A Systematic Review".
-This repository contains the 34 included studies, extracted text fragments, source references, analytical interpretations, and the coding of the reported limitations and challenges.
+This repository contains the included studies, extracted text fragments, source references, analytical interpretations, and the coding of reported limitations and challenges.
+The dataset is based on 34 review studies published between 2015 and 2025.
 ## Dataset Structure

 The dataset is organized into four sheets within a single Excel file: